TourmalineCore/to-dos-api-cpp/README.md

 Alternatively, use the CMake Tools Extension in VS Code.
 To do this, open the CMake Tools Extension and click `Test`, after configuring and building the project.
 <p style="text-align: center;"><img src="docs/images/cmakeTests.png" alt="cmakeTests" width="400"/></p>

-### How to run an application build without tests

-To build the project without building the tests, run the command `SKIPTESTS=TRUE conan build . --build=missing`.
-During the build process, you will see the line `UNIT TESTS DISABLED` in the logs.

 ## Working with ORM+Migration.

 ### ORM: